risk-first/website/Debugging-Bets.md

 1. The user clicks a button in Tables App.
 2. The app then makes a request to the Symphony Server for an On-Behalf-Of token.
 3. With this token, Tables App then makes a request to the Symphony Agent to post a message.
-4. The Symphony Agent encrypts the message, and forwards it on to the Symphony Server.
+4. The Encryption Agent encrypts the message, and forwards it on to the Symphony Server.
 5. If that goes well, it returns a 200 response to Tables App, saying the message is posted, and it appears in the chat.

-However, things go south around step 4:   I see the token, but using with the agent fails.
+However, things go south around step 4:   I see the On-Behalf-Of token in Tables App, but using with the Encryption Agent fails.

 ## Facts

 Bubbling around in my mind were a number of hypotheses about why the demo wasn’t working.
 Could it be my code?
 Could it be something to do with connectivity?
 Could it be something on the Symphony side?

 For now, I ignored those voices in my head.
-I wanted to use my limited time wisely, so first, I enumerated what I did know:
+I wanted to use my limited time wisely, so first, I enumerated what I _did_ know:

-1. I knew that I could post messages ok to the Symphony Agent.
-I have a bot that does this... but it’s not doing it On-Behalf-Of anyone, it just posts messages which are _from the bot_.
+1. I knew the Encryption Agent worked.
+I have a bot that uses it to post messages - but it’s not doing it On-Behalf-Of anyone, it just posts messages which are _from the bot_.

 2. The error message in Table App’s log pertained to certificates.
-So, there was likely to be some issue with certificates.
+So, there was likely to be some issue with certificates (good work, Sherlock).

 3. Using `curl` (a command line program for doing HTTP requests), I could perform the same tasks locally, connecting to the Encryption Agent from my PC.
 However there, I got a message saying `not able to obtain session`.